Marineland of Antibes: Orca Show

-Once the largest Orca pool complex in the Europe, with a capacity of 11000000 gal of water and a panoramic glass wall 64 m long.
+Once the largest Orca pool complex in Europe, with a capacity of 11000000 gal of water and a panoramic glass wall 64 m long.
 Marineland holds two orcas: Wikie and Keijo.
 The two orcas were supposed to be transported to Japan in 2024 but French NGO One Voice obtained that the court prohibit Marineland from relocating the orcas before the end of the independent assessment.

 Dolphin show

 As of April 2020, Marineland housed a total of 12 bottlenose dolphins.
 The names of the dolphins are: Malou (F), Sharky (F), Rocky (M), Dam (M), Neo (M), Nala (F), Tux (M), Ania (F), Jo (F), Kai (M), Luà (F), and Ollie (F).

 Les Coulisses de l'apprentissage (sea lion show)

 A live demonstration of the training techniques used with all the mammals in the park, in which the seal and sea lion trainers disclose some of the "ropes" for preparing the show, to better understand the basis of the relationship between humans and animals.